Fitbit Sense – The Watch That Claims It Will Help You To Manage Stress

 Are you still worried about COVID?
 Maybe lockdown has been a contributing factor to piling on some extra weight?
-Fitbit is about to release a new smartwatch called Sense that claims to help manage stress.
+The Fitbit Sense claims to help manage stress.
 Revealed on September 1 along with two newer models of the Fitbit Versa and Inspire.

 The Fitbit Sense has multiple sensors to track your heart rate, temperature, breathing and even skin reactions.
 It analyses the data and calculates how your body actually responds to stress.
 It will provide you with a chance to relax through meditation and breathing exercises.

 All three releases will automatically record your temperature during the night so gives you a baseline and highlight any trends.
 This can prove useful for spotting potential illness or, if you’re trying to conceive, mark your ovulation.

 Similar to the Apple Watch and Samsung Watch, the Sense will keep an electrocardiogram chronicle of the electrical activity of your heart.
 (Currently, FDA approval pending, but the tech is in place to be switched on).